MathiasStadler/markup-mermaid-inline/README.md

 ## TL;DR

+- create a new markdown file
-- convert inline mermaid block in markdown file to png and and add link to the new generated images
+- convert inline mermaid block in markdown to images
+- add link to the new generated images

+- pro
+-- edit mermaid direct in markdown file
+-- publish the file direct on git*

+- contra
+-- one step more in your pipeline

 ```bash
 # install yarn